Board of Directors

 Dr. David Steen is an award-winning science communicator and prolific author of scientific papers; for nearly two decades he has conducted ecological studies and contributed to conservation projects throughout the eastern United States.
 Although he spent years training for a career in academia, he eventually realized he could make greater contributions to science and society by forging a different path, a path that led him to form The Alongside Wildlife Foundation.
 In addition to serving as Executive Director of this foundation, he sits on the Board of Directors of Wildlands Network.
-If you are looking for him, you can probably find him on the coast of southeastern Georgia, where he works as the Research Ecologist of the Georgia Sea Turtle Center.
+You can probably find him on the coast of southeastern Georgia, where he works as the Research Ecologist of the Georgia Sea Turtle Center.
 On top of wildlife and wild places, David values and appreciates fresh air, live music, and black coffee.
 His personal website is here.

 Dr. Bill Sutton is an Assistant Professor of Wildlife Ecology at Tennessee State University in Nashville TN.
 Bill’s research focuses on a variety of wildlife species, but he works primarily with management and conservation of amphibians and reptiles.
 He and his graduate students currently work on identifying and protecting rare and threatened wildlife populations, conserving biodiversity hotspots, and evaluating how forest restoration impacts wildlife and tick populations.
 Bill enjoys wild places and hopes that future generations will also get to appreciate these landscapes.
 In his spare time he enjoys fly-fishing and brewing beer out of his garage.